IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

      (or a combination thereof)
      for 30 minutes total.

-It is the responsibility of each senior to invite an outside critic to at least one of their group critiques.
-“Outside” might mean a faculty member from IDM or another department, a mentor from the professional world, an expert in your area of research, etc. A documented meeting with the outside critic outside of the group critique can substitute for their attendance if they have schedule conflicts.
+It is the responsibility of each senior to invite an outside critic to at least one of their project critiques.
+“Outside” might mean a faculty member from IDM, another NYU college, or another university altogether, a mentor from the professional world, an expert in your area of research, etc. A one on one, <strong>documented</strong> meeting (date, time, length, and typed notes) with the outside critic can substitute for their presence at a project critique.
+Also, have the outside critic email me to confirm that they actually met with you.

 Critiques (AKA crits) are the best way to articulate your ideas to others and get immediate feedback.
 During the crit, the professor and your classmates analyze and suggest ways to increase the visual and conceptual impact of each existing idea.
-Take notes when your work is being critiqued and do not edit the responses, whether you agree with them or not.
+Have at least one classmate take notes for you when your work is being critiqued and do not edit the responses, whether you agree with them or not.
 Review your crit notes and reflect upon what was said.
 Ask yourself how you could combine, transform, or expand the ideas that show the most promise.
 However, resist the temptation to incorporate all suggestions and comments.
 Only utilize the ones that work for you and your project.

 Rules of the Critique:
 * Be Present and Engaged